Trung28899/ReactNative-Responsive-UI/README.md

 ## 2. Module Notes:

+    *, 10th Commit: Working with Platform.select() and Platform
+        in "if" Checks
+        - Slick way to use Platform without using if check statement
+        - ./components/Header.js
+        - ./components/MainButton.js

     *, 9th Commit: Styling based on platform
     (IOS or Android)
         - Platform API is used to detect the platform